wavelab/libwave/docs/ref/optimizers/ceres_tutorial.md

 ## How do I define an analytical cost function?
 The implementation for an analytical cost function is more involving compared to a numerical or automatic differentiated cost function.
-First we have to implement the analytical cost function using `ceres::SizedCostFunction`. **
+First we have to implement the analytical cost function using `ceres::SizedCostFunction`.
+In this example, we implement the `CostFunction` by calculating the residual between $x$ and $10$, and the loss function is the identity, for definitions of residuals, cost and loss functions, see "How do I define a cost function?" above.

     class AnalyticalCostFunction